Atharva9627/trading_bot/README.md

 pip install -r requirements.txt
 3. Launching the Local Server
 Boot up the engine console proxy router interface:
+## 📦 Virtual Environment (`venv`) Management

+To isolate project dependencies and prevent conflicts with global system packages, always activate the local virtual environment before launching the server.

+### 1. Creating the Environment (First Time Only)
+If the `venv` folder is not present in your directory structure, initialize it using: python -m venv venv
+# If script execution is restricted on your system, run this line first:
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process

+# Then activate:
+.\venv\Scripts\Activate.ps1

 Bash
 python server.py